Menu

 The PHSE scheme of work supports the active development of a school culture that prioritises physical and mental health and wellbeing, providing children with skills to evaluate and understand their own wellbeing needs, practise self-care and contribute positively to the wellbeing of those around them.

-Successful PHSE education has a positive impact on the whole child, including their academic development and progress, by helping to mitigate any social and emotional barriers to learning and building confidence and self-esteem.
-Evidence suggests that successful PHSE education also helps disadvantaged and vulnerable children achieve to a greater extent by raising aspirations and empowering them with skills to overcome barriers they face.
+Our successful PHSE education has a positive impact on the whole child, including their academic development and progress, by helping to mitigate any social and emotional barriers to learning and building confidence and self-esteem.
+Evidence suggests that high-quality PHSE education also helps disadvantaged and vulnerable children achieve by raising aspirations and empowering them with skills to overcome barriers they face.
 The PHSE and Citizenship scheme of work positively impacts on wellbeing, safeguarding and SMSC outcomes.
-This ensures that all our children are able to develop the knowledge, skills and attributes they need to succeed at school and in the wider world.
+This ensures that all our children can develop the knowledge, skills and attributes they need to succeed at school and in the wider world.

 Please see our PHSE at Bolton document below for more information, including our policy, progression of skills and long term plans.